 Our reference staff is knowledgeable, helpful, and accessible by email, phone, and in person.
 You can find learn more about the law library’s reference services, make an appointment with librarian, and find contact information here.

 The library web site can direct you to services and tools to help you find what you need to study law and conduct legal research.
 On the website you can get research help, find databases, learn library policies, and keep up with the latest library and legal research news.

 The law library is a place to search, find and learn.
 With that in mind here are some of the most important tools you can use

-- The Catalog: The Law Library’s catalog is called MORRIS (and its one-box searching interface Encore).
-You can search here for books, electronic materials, databases and more.
-The library has over a million books and access to hundreds of thousands electronic resources, so if you are looking for something you should start with the catalog, chances are we have what you are looking for.
+- The Catalog: The Law Library’s catalog is called MORRIS.
+You can search MORRIS for books, electronic materials, databases and more.
+The library has over a million books and access to hundreds of thousands electronic resources, so if you are looking for something you should start with the catalog; chances are we have what you are looking for.

-- Librarians also teach several for-credit research courses that you can take in order to improve your research skills or to delve a little deeper into legal research.
-Please note that course offerings may change but if there is a course that you would like to see us offer, please let us know and we will consider it.
+- Librarians also teach for-credit research courses that you can take in order to improve your research skills or delve deeper into legal research.
+Please note that course offerings might change.
+If there is a course that you would like to see us offer, please let us know and we will consider it.

 - Databases: The Law Library and the University offer access to a large number and wide variety of databases.

 - Access to Bloomberg Law, Lexis, and Westlaw is restricted to law students.
 Each law student will be supplied with an individual password.
 You will get this password during your library orientation.
 If you have any questions, please do not hesitate to contact the Reference Desk.

 - The Law Library also supplies access to a large number of specialized legal databases.